OpenMPT/openmpt/README.md

             make CONFIG=emscripten-old

+     -  Haiku:

+        To compile libopenmpt on Haiku (using the 32-bit gcc2h), run:

+            make CONFIG=haiku

     The `Makefile` supports some customizations.
 You might want to read the top which should get you some possible make settings, like e.g.
     `make DYNLINK=0` or similar.
 Cross compiling or different compiler would